 This has hindered their usage amongst analysts and adoption by decision makers.

-Cloud services offer the raw compute resources on a pay-as-you-go basis to address these challenges.
-But how do modellers harness these resources without having to manage cloud infrastructure?
+Public cloud services offer the raw compute resources on a pay-as-you-go basis to address these challenges.
+But how do modellers harness these resources without having to develop and manage cloud infrastructure?

 Start and stop compute resources on-demand.